-- NPDC, SDC and STDC to utilise economic incentives to encourage the diversion of construction and demolition waste away from landfills - NPDC, SDC and STDC to provide reception, recovery, recycling, treatment and disposal services for construction and demolition materials at all transfer stations and landfills - TRC, NPDC, SDC and STDC to promote the reuse and recycling of construction and demolition wastes by: - advocating and educating businesses and other organisations to establish and utilise alternative
+- NPDC, SDC and STDC to utilise economic incentives to encourage the diversion of construction and demolition waste away from landfills. - NPDC to provide reception, recovery, recycling, treatment and disposal services for construction and demolition materials at Colson Road facility.

-- methods for the disposal of construction and demolition waste - publicly promoting businesses and organisations in the region that reuse and recycle construction and demolition waste - TRC, NPDC, SDC and STDC to investigate and/or support industry-led initiatives to reuse or recycle construction and demolition waste materials - TRC to investigate alternative disposal sites for asbestos contaminated products - TRC to undertake compliance monitoring and appropriate enforcement of all cleanfills - NPDC, SDC and STDC to institute a measurement programme to identify and monitor construction and demolition (and other) waste quantities being disposed of to landfill.
+- TRC, NPDC, SDC and STDC to promote the reuse and recycling of construction and demolition wastes by: - advocating and educating businesses and other organisations to establish and utilise alternative methods for the disposal of construction and demolition waste - publicly promoting businesses and organisations in the region that reuse and recycle construction and demolition waste. - TRC, NPDC, SDC and STDC to investigate and/or support industryled initiatives to reduce, reuse or recycle construction and demolition waste materials. - TRC to undertake compliance monitoring and appropriate enforcement of all cleanfills. - Six yearly SWAP analysis and industry survey to include identifying and monitoring construction and demolition (and other) waste quantities being disposed of to landfill.